ConfederacyOfGaia/Gaia/mage.md

 #### Spells Known

 At 1st level, you know several 1st level spells of your choice:  3 + your intelligence bonus.
 Every time you gain a level, you have the ability learn a number of new spells per level equal to your intelligence modifier (minimum of 1), which can be of any level that you can cast.

+#### Learning Spells

-However, you do not automatically gain these new spells; you must research them, either by consulting with another mage that already knows the spell or by copying them from another mage's spellbook.
-If you are working with another mage, their level does not matter, as long as they can communicate the spell to you.
+When you gain the ability to learn new spells, you do not automatically gain these new spells; you must research them, either by consulting with another mage that already knows the spell, by copying them from another mage's spellbook or scroll, or by doing original research.
+If you are working with another mage, their level and specialization do not matter, as long as they can communicate the spell to you.
 If you do not have immediate access to new spells when you gain a level, you can hold on to your new spell slots for whenever you get the opportunity to learn a spell.

-***How does this play in with the limited spell lists that mages have?***

-***Add a feature at ~5th level where a mage can research these spells on their own?***
+At 3rd level, you gain the Magical Research class feature, which enables you to research and learn a spell without another mage or spellbook to copy from.

-The process of learning a new spell of 1st level or higher takes 1d4 days of practice and study per spell level, minus your Intelligence bonus (minimum of 1 day).
+The process of learning a new spell of 1st level or higher takes 1d4 days of research, practice, and study per spell level, minus your Intelligence bonus (minimum of 1 day).
 At the end of this period of study, you need to make an Intelligence check to see if you learn it; if you fail the check, you can try again the following day (although there is no other penalty).
-The DC for a spell is 5 plus the spell's level, and you can add your proficiency bonus and Intelligence bonus.
+The DC for a spell is 5 plus the spell's level, plus your Intelligence bonus.
+If the spell is on the general mage spell list or your specialization's spell list, you can also add your proficiency bonus to the check.
 If you are working with another mage, you can add their proficiency bonus to the check as well, as they can guide you through the process of learning the spell and help correct mistakes.
-If your total bonus to learn a spell is greater than the DC of the check, for example a 10th level mages with a Intelligence of 17 (+6 bonus to the check) learning a 1st level spell, you still need to spend 1d4 days studying and practicing, but you can skip the formality of the check.
+If your total bonus to learn a spell is greater than the DC of the check, you still need to spend the time, but you can assume the check passed.

 The process for learning a new cantrip is much simpler, and does not require practice or study: Cantrips are simple enough that a mage can learn them spontaneously and without training.